getnikola/nikola/docs/support.rst

 Bug reports should be sent to the `Issue tracker`_ at GitHub.

-Feature requests should be sent to the or to the `Issue tracker`_ or to the `mailing list`_, especially if they require further discussion.
+Feature requests should be sent to the `Issue tracker`_ or to the `mailing list`_, especially if they require further discussion.

 Administrativia